simpledataops/cesium-scheduler/docs/index.md

 - Started: The workflow execution has been started by tex.
 - Failed: The workflow execution failed due to an error.
 - Succeeded: The workflow execution completed successfully.
+- Expired: If a workflow is not pickedup for execution with 4 hours for any reason (like tex being down), the worklfow is marked as `Expired` and is not pickedup for execution.